Ahsana-Ahffan/SalaryPredictionPortfolio/README.md

 From the plots we can see that
 1. Job type has a strong positve correlation with salary.
 That is senior job types has highest salary
 2. Having advanced degree helps the job seeker to get higher salary
-3. Those with Engineering, Business, Math and Computerscience majors are paid higher
+3. Those with Engineering, Business, Math and ComputerScience majors are paid higher
 4. Oil and finance are the highest paying industries.
-5. The feature companyId has no correlation with the target,salary
+5. The feature companyId has no correlation with the target
-6. Those with more years of experience and paid higher
+6. Those with more years of experience are paid higher
 7. As the distance from metropolis decreases, salary increases

-Apart from this to get an idea about the correlation between features, a heatmap was plotted and it showed that jobtype as the most strongly correlated feature with salary.
+Apart from this to get an idea about the correlation between features, a heatmap was plotted and it showed  jobtype as the most strongly correlated feature with salary.
 Also Degree and Major have the strongest positive relationship.

 ![myimage-alt-tag](https://github.com/Ahsana-Ahffan/salarypredictionportfolio/blob/master/Images/Correlation%20plot.png)